SvilenStoev/ASP.NET-Core-Project-BoostUp/README.md

 ## :eyeglasses: Project Introduction

-**BoostUp Website** is started as defense project for **ASP.NET Core MVC** course at [SoftUni](https://softuni.bg/ "SoftUni") (June 2021).
+**BoostUp Website** is created as defense project for **ASP.NET Core MVC** course at [SoftUni](https://softuni.bg/ "SoftUni") (June 2021).

 BoostUp website is a professional community for companies, employees and recruiters.
 Place for connecting professionals and engaging them on topics they care about.

 ## :pencil2: Overview